armory/docs/content/en/plugins/pipelines-as-code/install/configure.md

 {{< tabpane text=true right=true >}}
 {{% tab header="Spinnaker"  %}}
 Each branch in a repository must be explicitly configured in a separate  `repoConfig` item.
-In the example below, Dinghy will properly handle changes from two branches, `branch_a` and `branch_b` in `repository-GitHub-repository`.
-Add the following to your `dinghy.yml` config:
+In the example below, Dinghy properly handles changes from two branches, `branch_a` and `branch_b` in `repository-GitHub-repository`.
+Add the following to your `dinghy.yml` profile config:

 ```yaml
 multipleBranchesEnabled: true